YeshaswiniVasudev/MockAI-Interview-Review-Dashboard/README.md

 - **[WaveSurfer.js](https://wavesurfer-js.org/)**: A customizable waveform audio visualization library built on Web Audio API and Canvas.

-## Usage
-Explain how to use your project.
-What routes are available?
-What can users do?

 ## Built With
 - [Next.js](https://nextjs.org/) - The React framework for production
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces